Mehta childcare home -- health care for babies and children

 Some things do help, though.
 The child often has high fever on the first day or two of a cold.
 Fever medicine like paracetamol (acetaminophen) can bring down the fever, and relieve the headache and bodyache these children often have.

 A blocked nose can be very uncomfortable.
 Small babies, especially, find it hard to breathe, breastfeed, and sleep.
-Salt water or decongestant nose drops provide quick relief, and are quite safe when used for short periods.
+Salt solution or decongestant nose drops provide quick relief, and are quite safe when used for short periods.

 To antibiotic or not?
 Almost all colds are caused by viruses.
 Antibiotics have no effect on them.
 Also, most colds are at their worst for a couple of days, and then get better on their own.
 Antibiotics do not reduce the duration of the illness, or reduce the complications.
 These drugs are expensive, have side effects, and frequent use helps the germs to become resistant, which is a problem for all of us.